Rice and Carrot Soup with Canned Tuna

-A simple recipe for delicious soup.
-Fast and inexpensive!
-All of us who are passionate about cooking, sometimes we are drawn to culinary feats - we want to treat ourselves and our loved ones with some incredibly original and complex dish.
-But often there is not enough time or effort for this, and you have to resort to recipes for simple and quick dishes.
-This soup is just one of them - fast and extremely easy to prepare, ready to serve on the table in half an hour.
-An ideal option for the first course for lunch, if there is little time, but you want to eat right now.
+A simple recipe for a tempting soup — quick and inexpensive!
+Those of us who love to cook sometimes get the urge to attempt a culinary feat, to treat ourselves and our loved ones to something wildly original and elaborate.
+But often there's just not enough time or energy, and you have to fall back on easy, fast recipes.
+This soup is exactly that — quick and extremely easy to make, ready to serve in half an hour.
+It's an ideal first course for lunch when time is short but you want to eat right now.

 irvingstoneAuthor avatar